nathanbacon/TicTacToe/README.md

 ## Credits

 Lots of credit goes to Apple's demo app for Messages.
-Some code segments were blatantly lifted but a good part of this is unique and covers a few things Apple's demo doesn't.
+Some code segments were blatantly lifted from that but a good part of this is unique and covers a few things Apple's demo doesn't.
 Their demo is really good and can be found at the link below.

 https://developer.apple.com/library/content/samplecode/IceCreamBuilder/Introduction/Intro.html